 The sufferingSign the petition

-This undercover investigation by Essere Animali documents the conditions of the calves on a factory farm producing Grana Padano, the most widely consumed cheese in the world.
-Despite being a product of so-called “Italian excellence”, what happens to calves on dairy farms is shocking: they are separated from their mothers at birth and imprisoned in small pens.
+This undercover investigation by Essere Animali documents the conditions of the calves on a factory farm part of the Grana Padano Protectioin Consortium, the most widely consumed cheese in the world.
+What happens to calves on dairy farms is shocking: they are separated from their mothers at birth and imprisoned in small pens.

 Watch the investigation

 It is incredible that the current legislation still permits the isolation and confinement of new-born animals, as these are cruel and avoidable practices.